Get Started with OpenClaw

 openclaw whatsapp login

-Scan QR, then send yourself a test message.
+Scan the QR code, then send yourself a test message.

 9. Verify everything